Estranged Students (No Parental support)

 Staying in Leeds during the vacation?
 There are still student events and activities you can get involved in

-Don’t forget the support offered by the Wellbeing and Counselling Service including:
+Don’t forget the resources offered by the Wellbeing and Counselling Service including:

 Groups and workshops to enhance your wellbeing and develop skills and self-awareness